CircuitSetup/Time-Circuits-Display/README.md

 ![access_to_io13](https://user-images.githubusercontent.com/76924199/194283241-3bee5fef-f51a-4b1a-a158-ed92292bcf32.jpg)

-Here is a close-up of a v1.2 control board; Headers have been soldered to the io ports.
+Here is a close-up of a v1.2 control board; Headers have been soldered to the io ports

 ![io13neu](https://user-images.githubusercontent.com/76924199/212369689-f945dcf1-55f9-41e9-8fd7-fc0dbc69906c.jpg)

 Note that the switch actually needs to be a switch with a maintained contact; the pins need to remain connected for as long as the device is fake-switched-on.

+In order to use the Fake Power Switch, check **Use fake power switch** in the Config Portal.

 ## External Time Travel Trigger

 As mentioned above, a time travel can be triggered by holding "0" on the keypad.
 Since this doesn't really allow for an authentic movie-like experience, the firmware also supports an external trigger, such as a button switch or even another prop to trigger a time travel.

-This button/prop must be connected to IO27 and GND.
-In order to trigger a time-travel sequence on the Time Circuits, IO27 and GND must be shortened for 200ms or longer.
 Note that, unlike the [Fake Power Switch](#fake-power-switch), this trigger must be a momentary toggle.

+On Control Boards V1.3 and later, there is a dedicated header for the button labeled "Time Travel".
+The button needs to shorten pins "TT IN" and "GND".

-Unfortunately, there is no header and no break out for IO27 on existing TC control boards.
+Unfortunately, there is no header and no break out for IO27 on TC control boards V1.2 and below.
 Some soldering is required.
 The button needs to be connected to the two marked pins in the image below:

 ![nodemcuio27](https://user-images.githubusercontent.com/76924199/194284838-635419f9-5eb7-4480-8693-2bf7cfc7c744.jpg)